giventech/OAuth2SpringBoot/README.md

 -
 The key references for this work are the the ieltf specification.
 The reading of it can be overwhelming.
 Plase the article from [Okta provides a high level view of the spec](https://www.oauth.com/oauth2-servers/map-oauth-2-0-specs/) so can map the section

+## OAuth 2 and OpenID Connect Specification

+- Owner: The ressource Owner
+- Client: The System wich will be issuing the authorisation requests
+- Authorisation Server: The System wich will grant or reject authorisation requests and later provide token so that an authorized cliend can access the ressources
+- Resource Server: The server (e.g. rest-api) that holds the ressources

 ##   Authorisation/Delegation flows VS application types

  - Authorisation code :  for apps running on a  [web server] https://aaronparecki.com/oauth-2-simplified/#web-server-apps),